danielkec/blog/_posts/2025-03-06-helidon-aot.md

 # Helidon and AOT startup optimization benchmark
 _Leyden vs. NativeImage vs. CRaC, which makes Helidon start faster?_

 It is a great time to be a Java developer!
-Java ecosystem is thriving and we have so many great tools to choose from.
+Java ecosystem is thriving, and we have so many great tools to choose from.
-There is an old cliche about Java starting long time.
+There is an old cliché about Java long startup time.
 It's not true anymore, but yes it can take some time to get at the full power after our Java application started.
 It's by design, Java applications are utilizing JIT, Just In Time compilation to the native code.
 This is happening at runtime and with a good reason, because based on the workload, JIT can actually optimize compiled native code.
 And what is more, it can do it speculatively!
-Rollback previous optimizations if it's heuristics find the way it can optimized better, based on some change in the workload for example.
+Rollback previous optimizations if it's heuristics find the way it can be optimized better, based on change in the workload for example.

-But there are ways how we can speed-up the startup and the warming up phase dramatically.
+But there are ways how we can speed up the startup and the warming up phase dramatically.
 Three most promising technologies available are:
 - [Leyden project](https://openjdk.org/projects/leyden/)
 - [GraalVM Native Image](ttps://www.graalvm.org/latest/reference-manual/native-image/)